alina-z7/Tic-Tac-Toe/README.md

 This is a simple Tic Tac Toe game created using HTML, CSS, and JavaScript.
 It's a classic two-player game where players take turns marking spaces on a 3x3 grid to get three in a row horizontally, vertically, or diagonally.

+## Deployment

+This project is deployed and hosted on Firebase.
+You can play the game live [here]([https://tic-tac-toe-717de.web.app]).

 ## Features

 - **Interactive Gameplay:** Play against a friend on the same device.